Robert Murray (died 1672): Early life

 He was the second son of James Murray (died 1649), of Deuchar in Selkirkshire, who was a younger son (the second son to be called James) of Patrick Murray of Philiphaugh.
 Among his siblings were James Murray of Skirling (heir of their father), MP for Peeblesshire, and Patrick Murray of Deuchar, MP for Selkirkshire.

 Career

 Murray was a merchant in Paris before returning to Edinburgh.
 In 1656, he acquired the estate on which Panmure House was later built but in 1666, "after legal proceedings, he had to part with it to James Wilkie, son of Archibald Wilkie of Harlowmuir, the original owner.
 In 1670 Murray bought Cameron, the joint appendage of the Prestonfield estate, from a daughter of Sir Alexander Hamilton, brother of the first Earl of Haddington.
 Murray was proprietor of Cameron until 1677, when he sold it to Sir James Dick, Bart.
 Murray, who seems to have been the owner of Prestonfield also.

 In 1660 he became Provost of Edinburgh, succeeding Sir James Steuart.
 In 1661, he represented Edinburgh in the Parliament of Scotland, serving until 1663.
-Murray was also a member of the Privy Council of Scotland from 1669 tp 1672.
+Murray was also a member of the Privy Council of Scotland from 1669 to 1672.